-In June 2019, Odebrecht applied for bankruptcy in Brazil and failed to make the US\$32.0 million payment scheduled for July 30, 2019 under the PEPCA-Odebrecht Leniency Agreement.
+In June 2019, Odebrecht applied for bankruptcy in Brazil and has since then failed to make payments scheduled under the PEPCA-Odebrecht Leniency Agreement.
 The Public Prosecutor's Office has initiated judicial proceedings to be included as a creditor in the company's liquidation proceedings.
+On October 5, 2020, the Brazilian bankruptcy court recognized the Republic as a creditor.
+Odebrecht contested the ruling.
+As of the date of this offering memorandum, the appellate court had not made a decision.